 There’s quite a few SUV tents on the market, but here’s our top choices.

-Overall, we selected the North East Harbor Universal SUV Camping Tent as the best SUV tent.
+We selected the North East Harbor Universal SUV Camping Tent as the best SUV tent.
 It offers surprising quality and protection from the elements while remaining incredibly affordable.

-Best SUV Tents – Top Recommendations
+The Best SUV Tent Overall – Top Recommendations

-- North East Harbor Universal SUV Camping Tent — astonishing durability and weather protection in a budget-friendly package
+- North East Harbor Universal SUV Camping Tent — astonishing durability and weather protection in a budget-friendly package.

-- iKamper Skycamp 2.0 Tent — rugged choice for 1-2 campers
+- iKamper Skycamp 2.0 Tent — rugged choice for 1-2 campers.

-- Raptor Series Truck SUV Camping Rooftop Tent — larger capacity at a premium price
+- Raptor Series Truck SUV Camping Rooftop Tent — larger capacity at a premium price.

 - Napier Sportz Dome-To-Go Tent — fits smaller cars; doesn’t need an SUV!